jacomyma/mapping-controversies/_pages/tuto-1-1.md

 * A Google account to use Google Slides

 # Load your data into Tableau
+In this series of tutorials we will work with the issue of energy conversion.
+Energy conversion is [the process of changing energy from one form to another](https://en.wikipedia.org/wiki/Energy_transformation).
+Technologies such as wind, solar, geothermal, or

 # Visualize the data as a simple timeline